SpiNNakerManchester/SpiNNakerManchester.github.io/development/integration.md

    - ScriptChecker will mock out the show
    - ScriptChecker will raise SkipTest if the show is not called at least once

-1. Data available from globals_variables even after the script finished
+1. Data available from `globals_variables` even after the script finished

-    from spinn_front_end_common.utilities.globals_variables import ...
+    `from spinn_front_end_common.utilities.globals_variables import ...`

-    - provenance_file_path(): The path to the directory that holds all provenance files
+    - `provenance_file_path()`: The path to the directory that holds all provenance files
-    - app_provenance_file_path(): The path to the directory that holds all app provenance files
+    - `app_provenance_file_path()`: The path to the directory that holds all app provenance files
-    - system_provenance_file_path(): The path to the directory that holds all system provenance files
+    - `system_provenance_file_path()`: The path to the directory that holds all system provenance files
-    - run_report_directory(): The path to the directory that holds all the reports for run
+    - `run_report_directory()`: The path to the directory that holds all the reports for run

-# <a name="BuildScripts">Testing example scripts automatically
+# <a name="BuildScripts">Testing example scripts automatically</a>

 1. Add a script_builder.py
     - Copy in a [script_builder.py](https://github.com/SpiNNakerManchester/PyNN8Examples/blob/master/integration_tests/script_builder.py)
-    - Must be directly under the integeration tests directory
+    - Must be directly under the integration tests directory
     - self.create_test_scripts takes three parameters
-        1. A List of directries to find test scipts in
+        1. A List of directories to find test scripts in
             - The path should be relative to the repository root
         2. A dictionary of "too_long" files that take a long time to test
             - File name (without path)